 There are rumors floating around the alternative media community which claim that Alex Jones through InfoWars contacted many alternative media personas (people like Mark Dice, WeAreChange, etc.) during the last couple of weeks asking if they would be interested in a new video sharing platform.

-These rumors come after the Alex Jones channel was completely suspended by YouTube, his Facebook page was deleted by Facebook, and Spotify removed their podcasts, while Apple stopped the distribution of the InfoWars iOS app.
+These rumors come after the Alex Jones channel was completely suspended by YouTube, his Facebook page was deleted by Facebook, and Spotify removed their podcasts.
 All this within about 12 hours.
 The MSM and the corporations claim that this is because of ‘hate speech’ and his ‘crazy’ theories about 911 and the Sandy Hook school shooting.

 This wasn’t the first time Google took actions against Alex Jones, a few times in the past YouTube has suspended their channel, and there was also one time when Google decided to disable ads on the official InfoWars website.
 All that was resolved within a few weeks.
 This is a blatant form of censorship, however unlike many people hit by the YouTube ‘purge’ who lost their channels and never got them back, Alex Jones and his brand has – thus far – always recovered from these incidents, and came out even hugely profiting due to human empathy, increased social media, MSM, and printed media exposure.